BlueSkyZa/my-stuff-portal/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.1.

+Took my most of the weekend and a bit on Monday morning to get this far.

+I didnt get to writing unit tests unfortunately.
+First time trying out the Material Design Tree component, which I think is pretty cool, however it took quite a bit more time than I anticipated to get it working the way I wanted.

+To make this a real project, it needs a database and while the tree looks cool it isn't designed to handle more than a couple of hundred items at most, so if big data is needed something else would have to be used there.

+There are two projects, this one, My Stuff Portal, which is a pure Angular 8 website and My Stuff API which is a pure node service used by this website for data services.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.